angr/angr-doc/docs/pathgroups.md

 Path groups are just a bunch of paths being executed at once.
 They are also the future.

+A path group is a collection of paths grouped by stash.
+There are different kind of stash, which are specified in [Paths](./paths.md#path-types):

+Here are some basic examples of pathgroups capabilities:
 ```python
 >>> import angr